 On the other side of the tattoo spectrum is new school tattoo art.

-New school is a style perfectly suited to jellyfish tattoos.
+New school is a tattoo style perfectly suited to jellyfish tattoos.

-In new school artwork rounded shapes become bulbous, and bright colors jump off the skin.
+In new school tattoos, rounded shapes become bulbous, and bright colors jump off the skin.

 The ocean is full of so much vibrancy and interesting lifeforms we don’t usually get a glimpse of on land.